 What is it?

-It works when we visit a health professional who may suggestthat a referral into social prescribing could help along-side or even instead of medication.
+It works when we visit a health professional who may suggest that a referral into social prescribing could help along-side or even instead of medication.
 A follow up appointment will be made at the surgery with a trained ‘link worker’ where a longer conversation can take place about your health and what is important to you.
-The link worker will walk you throughpotential options and be on hand to further support you to take up a social prescription with a local group.
+The link worker will walk you through potential options and be on hand to further support you to take up a social prescription with a local group.
 Lots of social prescribing services are run by charity, voluntary and community groups to include the church.
-Intentional Health is one of the most credible church led community health interventions in the UK and is fully aligned to a social prescribing ethos.
+Intentional Health might be one of the most credible church led community health interventions in the UK, because it is evidence based and robustly evaluated, and is fully aligned to a social prescribing ethos.

 Will there be social prescribing in my area?